 If you do want to have an experience that you can cherish forever, there are some black sand beaches that you can look around.
 Make sure to look through the available options and check for yourself which one fits your vacation idea the best.

-When it comes round to the black sand beaches, the very first in the list does have to be Fico Grande.
-Located in the north of Sicily and has been witnessing the rise of a rising volcano for over 2000 years.
+Fico Grande, located in the north of Sicily and has been witnessing the rise of a rising volcano for over 2000 years.
 The volcanic activity around is what has given rise to several Black sand beaches which are located in secluded parts on the island.
 Ficogrande is one of the most popular beaches and offers some of the best experiences as a tourist without any speck of doubt.
 You can enjoy the lounge chairs and even some of the best volcanic activity around.

 Address: Stromboli, Italy